apache/iotdb/docs/UserGuide/4-Client/8-2-Create TimeSeries.md

 -->

-### Create time series queries
+### Create time series

-These types of queries take a  query object and return an array of JSON objects where each storage group is set successfully or not.
+These types of queries take a query object and return an array of JSON objects where each time series is created successfully or not.

 An example set storage group query object is shown below: